nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 pipeline framework that provide uniform access to and interoperability between external software packages.

-The interfaces encapsulate functional components (e.g., bet, realign) from external packages (e.g., FSL, SPM) and provide a uniform access mechanism to these components.
+The interfaces encapsulate functional components (e.g., brain extraction, realignment) from external packages (e.g., FSL, SPM) and provide a uniform access mechanism to these components.
 Users can introspect individual algorithms, query and set their parameters, and execute, retrieve and